-• YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -
+YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -

 The notes do not guarantee any return of principal.
-If the Final Value of either Index is less than its Initial Value by more than 10.00%, you will lose 1% of the principal amount of your notes for every 1% that its Final Value of the Lesser Performing Index is less than its Initial Value by more than 10.00%.
-Accordingly, under these circumstances you will lose up to 90.00% of your principal amount at maturity.
+If the Final Value of either Index is less than its Initial Value by more than 10.00%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value of the Lesser Performing Index is less than its Initial Value by more than 10.00%.
+Accordingly, under these circumstances, you will lose up to 90.00% of your principal amount at maturity.

-- YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED BY THE MAXIMUM RETURN, - regardless of any appreciation in the level of either Index, which may be significant. - CREDIT RISKS OF JPMORGAN FINANCIAL AND JPMORGAN CHASE & CO. -
+YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM UPSIDE RETURN IF THE LESSER PERFORMING INDEX RETURN IS POSITIVE - regardless of any appreciation of either Index, which may be significant.